levaughn/Project/README.md

 # symmetrical-system
 Script Solver
-Finds mechanical property of physical objects based on data entered via the user.
+Finds mechanical property of physical objects based on data entered via the user in C++